-Tour of Kasumigaseki for Children The Ministry of Justice holds events for elementary and junior high school students during summer vacation for the purpose of deepening young people's understanding of the Ministry.
-In 2015, public prosecutors performed mock trial suspect questioning sessions, a program was held in collaboration with the NHK television program "Knock out Bullying," juvenile detention home employees performed a computerized personality analysis test, and a class conducted by a civil rights officer was held to teach students about human rights.
+A trial session of survering Tour of Kasumigaseki for Children The Ministry of Justice holds events for elementary and junior high school students during summer vacation for the purpose of deepening young people's understanding of the Ministry.
+In 2016, public prosecutors performed mock trial suspect questioning sessions, a program was held in collaboration with the NHK television program "Knock out Bullying", children experienced surveying inspections, juvenile detention home employees performed a computerized personality analysis test, a class conducted about human rights, and comic storytellers told rakugo stories for children.

-A mock trial suspect questioning session JAPAN LAW DAY FESTA -Feel Law Close to You- Photo of the "Mock Trial with To coincide with Law Day (Oct.
+JAPAN LAW DAY FESTA -Feel Law Close to You- To coincide with Law Day (Oct.
 1), a day officially designated as a time for citizens to think about the role and importance of law, events are held each year on the first Saturday of October.
-In 2015, a "Law Education in Red-Brick Building" event was held in which participants teamed with legal professionals to stage mock trials or experience the educational programs conducted at juvenile detention homes, and among other events were ones for elementary school students where law instructors taught students about the importance of rules.
-Host: Ministry of Justice/Supreme Public Prosecutors Office Contact information for tours and events of the Ministry of Justice Public Information Office, Ministry of Justice (Secretarial Division, Minister's Secretariat) TEL: 03-3580-4111 (2053) Please check the latest information about the events on the Ministry of Justice website.
-Ministry of Justice
+In 2016, a "Japan Law Day Festival in Red-Brick Building" event was held in which public prosecutors performed mock trial suspect questioning sessions, participants teamed with legal professionals to stage mock trials or experience the educational programs conducted at juvenile detention homes, among other events were ones for elementary school students students about the importance of rules, and comic storytellers told rakugo stories with a trial by a magistrate in Japan's feudal period theme. where law instructors taught Host: Ministry of Justice/ Supreme Public Prosecutors Office

-Let's Visit the Ministry of Justicel "Kids Room
+A trial session of Juvenile Training School Education Contact information for tours and events of the Ministry of Justice ■ Public Information Office, Ministry of Justice : (Secretarial Division, Minister's Secretariat) TEL:03-3580-4111(2053) the latest information Ministry of Justice about the events on the Ministry of Justice website website Let's Visit the Ministry of Justice!
+"Kids Room"

-Main Weekly and Monthly Events of the Let's Visit the Ministry of Justice!
+Main Weekly and Monthly Events & of the Let's Visit the Ministry of Justice!